joesposito8/joesposito8/README.md

 ## Contact

-Open to collaboration on eval tooling and methodology.
+Hit me up!
+Open to collaboration on evals, tooling, or if you just want to contact me :)

 [Email](mailto:joesposito8@gmail.com) · [LinkedIn](https://www.linkedin.com/in/joseph-esposito8)